 Other Congregate or Group Living Facilities

-- NEW Health Guidance for Adult Day Centers
+- Health Guidance for Adult Day Centers (link is external)

 - Shelter Cleaning and Disinfection

 - Homeless Shelters or Meal Provision Sites: Congregate Dining and Meal Program Guidance